2019 ALLEA Madame de Staël Prize

 The All European Academies Madame de Staël Prize for Cultural Values is annually awarded to eminent scholars and intellectuals whose work represents a significant contribution to the cultural values of Europe and to the idea of European integration, thereby promoting and strengthening an understanding of Europe as multifaceted, intellectual, open and vibrant.
 The prize also seeks to underline the importance of non-technological scholarly work and research for European advancement.

 The 2019 ALLEA Madame de Staël Prize will be handed over during the award ceremony at the 25th anniversary of ALLEA hosted by the Swiss Academies of Arts and Sciences.
-The laureate’s name is expected to be announced in early 2019.
+The laureate’s name is expected to be announced in February 2019.
+This year’s award ceremony will be celebrated as part of the ALLEA 25th Anniversary’s opening at the University of Bern on 8 May.

 The Prize seeks to pay tribute to the boundless intellectual and cultural diversity and richness of Europe.
 It highlights how outstanding scholarly work, particularly in the fields of the humanities and social sciences, contributes to the understanding of Europe as a cultural and intellectual entity.